d3/d3-scale/README.md

 ### Quantize Scales

 Quantize scales are a variant of linear scales with a discrete rather than continuous range.
 The input domain is still continuous, and divided into uniform segments based on the number of values in (the cardinality of) the output range.
 The mapping is *linear* in that the output range value *y* can be expressed as a linear function of the input domain value *x*: *y* = *mx* + *b*.
-The input domain is typically a dimension of the data that you want to visualize, such as the height of students (measured in meters) in a sample population.
-The output range is typically a dimension of the desired output visualization, such as the height of bars (measured in pixels) in a histogram.
+The input domain is typically a dimension of the data that you want to visualize, such as the height of students in meters in a sample population.
+The output range is typically a dimension of the desired output visualization, such as the height of bars in pixels in a histogram.

 <a name="quantize" href="#quantize">#</a> <b>quantize</b>()